Effective Date: August 11, 2010

 2.2.1 Software subject to this NPR, as described in paragraph P.2 and as determined by the Center SRA under paragraph 1.7, shall be reported to NASA.

-220.127.116.11 The reporting requirement does not apply to bug fixes or minor enhancements that the Center SRA has determined are not subject to this NPR.
-If there are questions on reporting software, contact the Center Patent or IP Counsel or other Center personnel responsible for assisting in the reporting of inventions.
+188.8.131.52 The reporting requirement does not apply to bug fixes or minor enhancements that the Center SRA has determined are not subject to this NPR.
+If there are questions on reporting software, contact the Center SRA for assistance in contacting the appropriate personnel responsible for assisting in the reporting of new technologies.

-2.2.4 In accordance with NPD 2091.1, Inventions Made By Government Employees, each NASA employee who makes an invention embodied by software shall report such invention to the Center Patent or IP Counsel or other Center personnel responsible for assisting in the reporting of inventions.
+2.2.4 In accordance with NPD 2091.1, Inventions Made By Government Employees, each NASA employee who makes an invention embodied by software will report such invention to the personnel responsible for assisting in the reporting of inventions.

 2.2.5 In accordance with the Patent Rights or New Technology clauses in NASA contracts and subcontracts, contractors and subcontractors shall report subject inventions and reportable items that include software created by their employees to the NASA New Technology Representative named in their contracts.

-2.2.6 Generally, NASA does not use grants to develop software; however, where a grantee has developed software as a consequence of performing activities under a grant, the grant obligates the grantee to report the software if it is considered to be a potentially patentable software-related invention.
+2.2.6 Generally, NASA does not use grants to develop software; however, where a grantee has developed software as a consequence of performing activities under a grant, the grant obligates the grantee to report the software if it is considered to be a potentially patentable subject matter.

-2.2.7 Software shall be reported electronically using the NASA electronic New Technology Reporting system (eNTRe) located at http://invention.nasa.gov (preferred method) or in hard copy using NASA Form (NF) 1679 "Disclosure of Invention and New Technology (Including Software)," also available at the eNTRe web site.
+2.2.7 Software is normally reported electronically using the NASA electronic New Technology Reporting system (e-NTR) located at http://invention.nasa.gov (preferred method) or in hard copy using NASA Form (NF) 1679 "Disclosure of Invention and New Technology (Including Software)," also available at the e-NTR web site.

 a.
 Identify the individuals contributing to the concept expressed by the software (i.e., the underlying functional method or process that is implemented by the software) as well as those individuals involved in coding the actual software;